Borrowing from a 401(k) to Refinance an Underwater Mortgage

 Your 401(k) as a Multiplier

 The advantage is that taking a relatively small amount out of your 401(k) may enable you to refinance a 5-to-10-times larger mortgage.
-In some cases, the monthly savings from refinancing your mortgage could outweigh the potential gains your 401(k) loan would have earned in the market, but this depends on many factors, including interest rates, investment performance, and how long you plan to stay in the home.
+In some cases, the monthly savings from refinancing your mortgage could outweigh the potential gains your 401(k) loan would have earned in the market — but this depends on many factors, including interest rates, investment performance, and how long you plan to stay in the home.

 An Example of Possible Savings

 Suppose you took out a $250,000 mortgage five years ago at 6% interest on a 30-year loan.
-Assuming regular monthly payments of $1,500, you’d have that paid down to about $232,000, with 25 years remaining on the loan.
+Assuming regular monthly payments of $1,500, you’d have that paid down to about $232,000, with 25 years remaining.

-Refinancing $211,000 ($207,000 in value plus $4,000 in closing costs) at 4.5% interest over 25 years results in a monthly payment of $1,173.
-That reduces your mortgage payment by $327 a month, and you save $77,000 in interest over the life of the loan.
+Refinancing $211,000 ($207,000 in value plus $4,000 in closing costs) at 4.5% interest over 25 years results in a monthly payment of $1,173 — a reduction of $327 per month and approximately $77,000 in interest savings over the life of the loan.

-If you decide to refinance for 30 years, your monthly payment will be $1,089.
-You will save $411 each month, but because you extended the term by five years, your total interest savings will be only $44,000 over the life of the loan.
+If you refinance for 30 years instead, your monthly payment drops to $1,089 — saving $411 each month.
+However, because you’ve extended the term by five years, total interest savings shrink to roughly $44,000.

 It’s money you’re paying back to yourself, but you still need to come up with $475 a month for the next five years.
+Terms, market conditions, interest rates, and home appreciation are always in flux, so your actual numbers may look more or less favorable than this example.

 Consider These Factors